Austin-Daigle/GUI_Arithmetic-Parsing-Calculator-Application/README.md

-# Arithmetic Parsing Calculator Application
+# Arithmetic Parsing Calculator Application With GUI
 This is a java program that uses recursive descent parsing to evaluate arithmetic statements within a GUI calculator application

 # Supported Mathematical Functions: